Dark Spots In The Groin Area- Causes And Treatment | Clear Skin Guide

 Wearing loose-fitting cotton underwear minimizes friction while allowing airflow to keep the area dry.
 Avoid tight clothing made from synthetic fabrics as they trap moisture and heat.

-Regularly exfoliating with mild chemical exfoliants like alpha hydroxy acids (AHAs) helps remove dead skin cells that contribute to dullness and uneven tone without causing excessive irritation.
+Regularly exfoliating with mild chemical exfoliants like alpha hydroxy acids (AHAs) may help remove dead skin cells that contribute to dullness and uneven tone, but the groin area is sensitive.
+Exfoliation should be gentle, infrequent, and stopped if burning, stinging, peeling, or worsening darkness appears.

 2. Topical Treatments